You are here

 - Residential Option (includes meal plan): $1,335

 For rising 11th and 12th grade students attending Summer Intensives for the full day, a residential option is available contingent on space.
-For those who wish to experience summer in the city, MassArt offers accommodations in the comfortable air-conditioned MassArt Smith Residence Hall.
-Move-in for students electing the residential option is July 7, 2019.
+For those who wish to experience summer in the city, MassArt offers accommodations in one of its comfortable air-conditioned residence halls.
+Move-in for students electing the residential option is July 12, 2020.

 FULL DAY STUDIOS in art and design

 The following studios meet for a full day, allowing students to focus in one medium for the duration of the program: